drivechain-project/drivechain.info/_posts/2025-07-01-perf-contest.md

 ## Conclusion

-Since bandwith is no longer the bottleneck[^1], this means that our software can --today-- process 50% of [the world's txns](https://www.truthcoin.info/blog/all-world-txns/#appendix-1--blockspace-napkin-math).
+Since bandwith is no longer the bottleneck[^1], this means that our software can --today-- process over 50% of [the world's txns](https://www.truthcoin.info/blog/all-world-txns/#appendix-1--blockspace-napkin-math).

 Obviously, the software will continue to improve.
 Obviously, supporting tech (CPUs, GPUs, bandwith, storage, etc) will also continue to improve.